excellalabs/intro-to-functional-scala/README.md

 #### Futures and Promises

 A future is a placeholder object for a value that may not exist yet becuase of an async operations that hasn't yet completed.
 Callbacks populate the future with the actual value when it's ready.
 The execution to get said value happens in an `ExecutionContext` - similar to an `Executor`, it can execute computations in a new, pooled or the current (discouraged) thread.
+Futures are completed when they get the value back from the computation, whether that's the expected value or an exception thrown from it.

 More reading: [Scala Docs - Promises & Futures](https://docs.scala-lang.org/overviews/core/futures.html)